Artist’s Burn Art Guidelines

-These guidelines are based on over 25 years of experience with public fire art in
+These guidelines are based on over 25 years of experience with public burn art in

 the Burning Man Community and advice from worldwide experts in the safe